Our hospital's current visitor information

 When you come to the hospital, staff will prescreen you using standard prescreening questions for COVID-19 and will require you to wear a mask, except when eating or drinking.
 You should enter each hospital through the emergency department or the main entrance.

 Trident Medical Center

-The main lobby entrance is locked at 8:30pm, and you may use the emergency room (ER) exit.
-All visitors must be at least 18 years old.
+The main lobby is locked at 8:30 pm.
+Visitors may use the emergency room (ER) to exit the hospital.

 If you are visiting a patient without COVID-19, there are only two visitors allowed at one time.
 If you are visiting a patient with COVID-19, there is only one visitor allowed at one time.
 During that time, you must coordinate your visit with the patient's unit, stay exclusively in the patient's room and receive education from a member of our clinical team on appropriate personal protective equipment (PPE) use, hand hygiene, safe surface touching, social distancing and movement within the facility.

 Summerville Medical Center